luisjhc/smart-portal-client/README.md

 ### &#128104;&#8205;&#127891; Create a Student account:

-- to receive a gateaway to the personalized learning platform.
+- to receive a gateway to the personalized learning platform.

 - to navigate through the content, that corresponds your level. &#9968;&#65039;